nestordemeure/nestordemeure.github.io/content/cooking/sweet/cakes/mug_cake.md

 [^powder]: Don't hesitate to be generous with the baking powder.
 This cake can tend to be too compact.

 [^unit]: I know, it is a terrible measuring unit for butter.
-However, here we are going for easy no fuss measurements to spoons it is.
+However, here we are going for easy no-fuss measurements so spoons it is.

 ## Preparation: